epfl-ada/ada-2021-project-aibohphobia/README.md

 Extra:

 - Are men more likely to be quoted in a highly respected journal --> define highly respected
+- Is there a tendency in each category for a men to hold longer quotes than women

 ## Additional datasets